 Student pilots who started training towards a CPL or (frozen) ATPL at a UK ATO before Brexit should be able to qualify for both UK and EASA licences provided that the ATO they attended had applied for EASA approval.
 They may need to complete part of their training in the EU and take more than one skill test.
 These pilots may wish to apply for both licences when they graduate despite the extra costs.

 Student pilots at UK ATOs that did not apply for EASA approval will only qualify for UK licences and will be restricted to flying aircraft registered in the UK.

-Anyone considering enrolling at an ATO for professional pilot training should decide in advance what type of licence he/she needs.
+Anyone considering enrolling at an ATO for professional pilot training should decide in advance what type of licence they need.
 An EASA licence can be used to operate aircraft registered in any of the EASA states and, at the time of writing, can be ‘validated’ to fly UK-registered aircraft.
 A UK licence cannot be used to operate aircraft registered in the EASA states.
-Attending an ATO with ‘dual approval’ currently looks like a good option but the potential pilot should be aware of the requirement to sit additional exams to qualify for UK and EASA licences and that some ATOs may find that the burden of maintaining dual approval is too onerous.
+Attending an ATO with ‘dual approval’ currently looks like a good option, but the potential pilot should be aware of the requirement to sit additional exams to qualify for UK and EASA licences and that some ATOs may find that the burden of maintaining dual approval is too onerous.

 What are Operational Credits?

 New rules for all-weather operations are being introduced in Europe.
 These include provisions for approach operations with “operational credits”, but what is an operation...Read Article

 Why can’t the EU recognise UK pilots’ licences?

 You have a pilot’s licence issued by the UK CAA.
 You complete the same training and checking as someone who has a licence issued by an EU state.
 Until 2021 you could fly an a...Read Article

 If you are fortunate enough to be able to enjoy the advantages of business aviation (private jet travel) then there may come a time when you decide to invest in your own airc...Read Article